lab1092/blender-manual_ja/manual/preferences/input.rst

 You can change the preset you are using by doing one of the following:

-- Selecting the configuration from the :guilabel:`Interaction` menu of the splash screen at startup or by selecting :menuselection:`Help --> Splash Screen`.
+- Selecting the configuration from the *Interaction* menu of the splash screen at startup or by selecting :menuselection:`Help --> Splash Screen`.
-- Selecting the configuration from the :guilabel:`User Preferences Input` window.
+- Selecting the configuration from the *User Preferences Input* window.

 .. note::